rcsb/py-rcsb_db/README.md

 are required to support the ExDB  tools.
 HomeBrew also provides a variety of options for managing a [Python virtual environments](https://gist.github.com/Geoyi/f55ed54d24cc9ff1c14bd95fac21c042).

+### Configuration File

+RCSB/PDB repository path details are stored as configuration options.
+An example configuration file included in this package is viewable under `rcsb/db/config`: [exdb-config-example.yml](https://github.com/rcsb/py-rcsb_db/blob/master/rcsb/db/config/exdb-config-example.yml).
+This example references dictionary resources and mock repository data provided in the package in `rcsb/mock-data/*`.
+The `site_info_configuration` section in this file provides database server connection details and common path details.
+This is followed by sections specifying the dictionaries, helper functions, and configuration used to define the schema for the each supported content type (e.g., pdbx_core, chem_comp_core, bird_chem_comp_core,.. ).

 ### Command Line Interfaces

+#### Schema File Generation
 A convenience CLI `schema_update_cli` is provided for generating operational schema from PDBx/mmCIF dictionary metadata.
 Schema are encoded for the ExDB  API (rcsb), and for the document schema encoded in JSON and BSON formats.
 The latter schema can be used to